nrkno/dotnetskolen/README_EN.md

 2. Send requests to this test server
 3. Verify that the test server responds with the values ​​we expect

-Since we provide our entire web API as input to the test server, the responses we receive are similar to those the web API responds with in a deployed environment, and thus we can be confident that the API fulfills the contract we have defined even when it is deployed.
+Since we provide our entire web API as input to the test server, the responses we receive are equivalent to the ones that the web API responds with in a deployed environment, and thus we can be confident that the API adheres to the contract we have defined even when it is deployed.

 > The web server we will run in the integration tests is documented here: <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.testhost.testserver?view=aspnetcore-9.0>
 >
-> The inspiration for writing the integration tests in the way described above comes from [a course](https://github.com/erikly/FagkveldTesthost/tree/CompleteWithTestHost) that [@erikly](https://github.com/erikly) has arranged.
+> The inspiration for writing the integration tests in the way described above comes from [a workshop](https://github.com/erikly/FagkveldTesthost/tree/CompleteWithTestHost) that [@erikly](https://github.com/erikly) made.
 >
 > A similar method is also described in this article written by Microsoft: <https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-9.0>.
 However, the article relies on concepts from object-oriented programming, and since this course focuses on F# and functional programming, it has been chosen to write the integration tests with a more functional approach.